 An MMAS provides for planning, controlling, and accounting for the acquisition, use, issuing, and disposition of material.
-An MMAS may be manual or automated; it may be a standalone system or integrated with planning, engineering, estimating, purchasing, inventory, lone system or integrated with planning, engineering, estimating, purchasing, inventory, accounting, or other systems.
+An MMAS may be manual or automated; it may be a standalone system or integrated with planning, engineering, estimating, purchasing, inventory, accounting, or other systems.
 MMAS does not apply to task orders for the acquisition of commercial items.